zachvoxwatt/Ez-Book-Zach-variant/README.md

 ![Ez Book](https://i.postimg.cc/VN5sZVfF/template.jpg)

-I'm design a responsive book app UI using flutter, There is 3 page home page that includes a horizontal category list, then a list of recommended books, then a book detail view and a book content display with text settings.
-MODIFIED BY: ZACH!
+I'm design a responsive book app UI using flutter, There is 3 page home page that includes a horizontal category list, then a list of recommended books, then a book detail view and a book content display with text settings. ~MrKafiri

+The 3 pages left blank initially have been made more livelier by adding various functionalities like app settings, user's profile, app reminders and app's featured book screen.
+Heavily modified by ~Zach

 > Package Used :
 > - readmore